Telefonica/mistica-android/library/src/main/java/com/telefonica/mistica/badge/README.md

 To use it, use `com.telefonica.mistica.badge.Badge`

-There are two group of methods:
+There are two groups of methods:

 ```kotlin
 fun showBadgeIn(anchor: View, count: Int = 0)